benbaptist/minecraft-wrapper/documentation/base.rst

             ..

             **tip**
             *to make the transition easier for existing code, redefine your storage statements like this to re-write as few lines as possible (and avoid problems with other plugins that link to your plugins data)*:

             .. code:: python

-                # change your `start a storage` to:
+                # change your storage setup from:
+                self.homes = self.api.getStorage("homes", True)

+                # to:
                 self.homestorage = self.api.getStorage("homes", True)
                 self.homes = homestorage.Data

-                # Now the only other change you need to make is to any .save() or .close() statements:
+                # Now the only other change you need to make is to any
+                # .save() or .close() statements:
                 def onDisable(self):
                     # self.homes.close()  # change to -
                     self.homestorage.close()